Skip to content

 • For all account types, select the level of access you want to assign from the Authorisation drop-down menu.

-You can grant complete access (i.e. as an administrator—the highest level) or select various options using Add more.
-Administrator access should only be granted to approved people.
+You can grant complete access (i.e. as an administrator—the highest level) or set limited-use access with Add more.
+You should only grant administrator access to approved people.

 Authorisation level What they can do